usamec/travelling-santa/README.md

 3. Use mega\_opt to reduce length even further.
 4. Use stuff in final\_push to get length of path even more down.
 But this stuff optimizes average lenght of paths.
 So use mega\_opt to bring paths lenghts back together.

+How to get a good lowerbound:
+1. Produce ajdust.dat using lower\_bound/adjust
+2. TODO